progressofme/TTTAI/README.md

 # About The AI's

-There are currently 8 Tic Tac Toe AI's.
+There are currently 11 Tic Tac Toe AI's.

 # Bad / Random AI's:

-Exploiter - Can give itself an extra turn when it sees a win in 2 on the board

 BadAI - All of it's moves are random